cl-wood/stubble/proj2/README.txt

 Known bugs:
-    Re-builds things involving .o files, even when it shouldn't
+    Re-builds things involving .o files, even when it shouldn't Some of the commands like multiple commands not working

 My assumptions:
     1)  Where parsing is necessary, I assume exactly 1 space